dottharun/dotfiles/README.md

 7. CPP
     - when installing specific version clang, Eg: clang-12 - install also the gcc pair too - else include path will not be found
         ---could be wrong - maybe a stdlibc++ download issue not a gcc issue
+    - install all clang tools with llvm - from script here - https://apt.llvm.org/
         - install clang-format
-    - install clangd from here - https://clangd.llvm.org/installation.html
+        - install clangd
             - do not use mason clangd

 ## TODO
 - research how to use android as webcam with OBS-studio - not easy for free - but it should be???